XDeveloper-India/MIUI-Apps-Remover-without-Root/README.md

 Process:
 1. Connect Device:
    Connect the phone to your computer via USB.
 For first time, your device will ask to accept connection from your computer.
-2. Download and extract MIUI Apps remover.zip.
+2. Download and extract MIUI Apps remover.zip from https://github.com/XDeveloper-India/MIUI-Apps-Remover-without-Root/raw/master/MIUI%20Apps%20remover.zip.
 Start the application.
 3. Now you have to select the ADB path.
 Select the folder where you have extracted the android platform tools and .
 4. Now select the apps that you want to delete.
 5. Press Execute.
 Done!.